JHSchlegel/mechinterp-diffusion/README.md

 ## Usage Workflow

 The following sections describe the main workflow for using this repository.
-For more detailed usage, please refer to the scripts in the `scripts/` directory as well as to the docstrings in the beginning of the python scripts.
+For more detailed usage, please refer to the scripts in the `scripts/` directory and to the docstrings at the beginning of the Python scripts.

 ### 1. Prepare Prompt Datasets